-- Having six houses instead of five year groups allows us to keep tutor groups small and personal.
+- Having six houses instead of five year groups allows us to keep tutor.

 - There are no more than 25 students are in any one group.
 This is split into groups of 5 students from each year group.
 The aim is for students to look after each other and understand the changing roles as they progress up the school.

 - Younger students therefore, from day one, recognise and work with older students in the school in a structured environment; they have trained and carefully chosen buddies from their Learning Mentor group helping them settle in.
 The older students also have plenty of opportunities to widen their CV in preparation for leaving school by working with younger ones.